 8. You Like Working with People

-Even if you don’t consider yourself to be “techie” or a geek, you can still thrive in this environment if you can work with others.
+Even if you don’t consider yourself to be a “techie” or a geek, you can still thrive in this environment if you can work with others.
 Being able to communicate a problem in clear terms is vital to any role in cybersecurity.

 While a degree in computer science or information systems will jumpstart your entry, hiring managers want solid soft skills.
 Many of the cybersecurity concepts can be learned with hands-on work experience as you work alongside security engineers and learn the technical skills on the job.

-9. Cyber Security is Interesting and Ever-changing
+9. Cybersecurity is Interesting and Ever-changing

 Every job has a daily grind.
 However, information security professionals are always surprised by novel, incident response situations.
-You may be merely scrubbing malware from operating systems or part of an elite team architecting and scripting new network security measures to mitigate cyber threats?
+You may be merely scrubbing malware from operating systems, or part of an elite team architecting and scripting new network security measures to mitigate cyber threats.

-You’ll progress from your entry-level cybersecurity job as a Security Analyst to Security Architect designing holistic data security protocols across the computer network.
-Later, you can rise over security management as CISO or Chief Information Security Officer setting out information assurance policies.
+You’ll progress from your entry-level cybersecurity job as a Security Analyst to Security Architect, designing holistic data security protocols across the computer network.
+Later, you can rise over security management as CISO or Chief Information Security Officer, setting out information assurance policies.
 Talk about a LinkedIn experience builder.

 As technology morphs, so will you in a cybersecurity role.
 This can be a nice change of pace from jobs that seem to be the same old thing every day.
-Sometimes you will wake up to something new, which will keep your mind sharp, creativity flowing, and interests engaged.
+Occasionally, you will wake up to something new, which will keep your mind sharp, creativity flowing, and interests engaged.

-10. Cyber Security is More than You Think
+10. Cybersecurity is More than You Think

 You might hear the word cybersecurity and think of a particular job position that can be learned and earned.
 However, there are hundreds of different jobs under the umbrella term “cybersecurity.”

-Saying “I work in cybersecurity” is like saying, “I work in healthcare.”
+Saying, “I work in cybersecurity” is like saying, “I work in healthcare.”
 If someone told you that they work in healthcare, your next question would be, “What do you do in healthcare?”
 “Are you a doctor, nurse, PA, phlebotomist, or respiratory therapist?”
 The list goes on.

 Similarly, if you say you work in cybersecurity, someone might ask, “What do you do in cybersecurity?”
 “Do you work in security operations, threat intelligence, or risk management?”
 There are many facets to the career path.

-11. Cyber Security is Cool
+11. Cybersecurity is Cool

-This isn’t the make or break reason.
+This isn’t the make-or-break reason.
 Many fantastic jobs aren’t that cool.
 However, infosec and cybersecurity are high on the cool spectrum.